 The Roto Phase unit for the main transmitter is actually two 40 KVA units connected in parallel through dry core isolation transformers.
 Incidentally, the Roto Phase units need to have their bearings changed every ten years or so.
 This requires the units be disconnected, placed up on their end.
 To get the old bearing out, the housing has to be cooled with liquid CO2.
 Both units are due for new bearings soon, which should be a pleasant job indeed.

-Three phase open delta is a bad hombre.
-Most, if not all, transmitter manufactures will void the warranty of any transmitter connected to a service like this.
+Three-phase open delta is a bad hombre.
+Most, if not all, transmitter manufacturers will void the warranty of any transmitter connected to a service like this.
 What is perplexing is it appears that all three phases are available on the primary side, why would this be necessary?
 Perhaps it was not always so at this location.
 Regardless, this was the source of power for 20 KW FM transmitters since 1958 until we moved it to a new building last month.

 According to a GE publication on transformers, open delta 3 phase power is undesirable because: